 the kelvedon story

 At the TLC we pride ourselves on working alongside landholders to achieve conservation.
-Kelvedon Hills is part of the 5,000 ha Kelvedon Estate, which has been in the Cotton family for generations.
+The initial Kelvedon Hills property was part of the 5,000 ha Kelvedon Estate, which has been in the Cotton family for generations.

 Kelvedon Estate was converted to agriculture in 1829 by Francis and Anna Maria Cotton, who immigrated from England aboard the steam ship William and Mary Jellicoe with their five children.
 According to the Tasmanian Aboriginal Centre, records show that George Augustus Robinson and a group of Aborigines including Trukanini and Wurati spent a night at the Cotton farm ‘Kelvedon’ at Swansea in January 1831.
 Over the years, the property has expanded and changed enterprises to reflect the climate.
 Initially the site of successful Hereford studs and superfine merino wool growing, in 1998 the property diversified into cool-climate viticulture, with the Cottons planting one hectare of pinot grapes that became the foundation of the very successful Kelvedon Estate Label.
 The 5000-hectare property is now owned and managed by father and daughter, Jack and Anna Cotton.